dinukap707/1800_202530_BBY13/README.md

-# Elmo Hikes
+# Find it

 ## Overview
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Find it is a client-side JavaScript web application that helps BCIT staff and students find and post lost items.
+The app displays a curated list of lost items, each with details such as name, location, discription, and an image.
+Users can browse the list of items and filter them through hashtags.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.